 A gift basket business will need to obtain certain business licenses and permits.
 These permits and licenses can vary based on the state and town where the business is located.

-Some of the common local, state and federal registrations most businesses need include a sales tax permit, Employer Identification Number, and Occupancy Permit among others.
+Some general local, state and federal registrations most businesses need will include a sales tax permit, Employer Identification Number, and Occupancy Permit, among others.

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a gift basket business is another.
-While the costs to start are small, funding to start a gift basket business business can be difficult as the majority of costs come from inventory and cash to pay employees and marketing.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+While the costs to start are generally low, funding to start a gift basket business can be difficult as the majority of costs come from inventory and cash to pay employees and marketing.
+In order to get a loan, the borrower(s) will need to have good credit and be able to personally invest 15-25% towards the total start-up costs.

 Marketing is an essential ongoing activity for any gift basket business.
-These businesses can explore many different types of marketing, but some of the most popular include the use of social media, online marketing, print advertising, and email marketing.
+These businesses can explore many different types of marketing, but some of the most popular include the use of social media (including targeted Facebook and Instagram ads), online marketing, print advertising, and email marketing.
 Businesses can also establish discount programs for returning customers to drive customer loyalty.
 The size of a business’ marketing budget will depend on the type and volume of the marketing activities performed.

 A gift basket business needs several types of insurance for full coverage: